alyssa43/RB129/Study_Guide.md

 alyssa = Student.new('Alyssa')
 ```

 In the above example we have created a new `Student` object by invoking the `#new` method on the class `Student`, which takes the String `'Alyssa'` as an argument.
-Because the `Student#new` method invocation invoke the `Student#initialize` method, the String `'Alyssa'` is what is being passed into the `Student#initialize` method, which then assigns the `@name` instance variable to reference the String `'Alyssa'`.
-A new local variable called `Alyssa` is then assigned to reference this new `Student` object.
+Because the `Student#new` method invocation invokes the `Student#initialize` method, the String `'Alyssa'` is what is being passed into the `Student#initialize` method, which then assigns the `@name` instance variable to reference the String `'Alyssa'`.
+A new local variable called `alyssa` is then assigned to reference this new `Student` object.
 This entire process of creating a new object is known as instantiation.

 <h2>States and Behavior</h2>